apache/druid/docs/ingestion/data-formats.md

 ##### Multiple Inline Schemas Based Avro Bytes Decoder

-This decoder can be used if different input events can have different read schema.
-In that case schema can be specified in the input task JSON itself as described below.
+Use this decoder if different input events can have different read schemas.
+In this case, specify the schema in the input task JSON itself, as described below.

 ```
 ...